TUW-GEO/esa_cci_sm/README.rst

     pip install esa_cci_sm

-On macOS if you get ImportError: Pykdtree failed to import its C extension, then it might be necessary to install the `pykdtree` package from conda-forge
+On macOS if you get ``ImportError: Pykdtree failed to import its C extension``, then it might be necessary to install the `pykdtree` package from conda-forge

 .. code-block:: shell